Nick Madrigal Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.75 team ERA ranks fifth among all MLB pitching staffs.
+- The Guardians have a 3.84 team ERA that ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to allow the fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to give up 80 home runs (one per game), the third-fewest in the league.

-- Quantrill (2-4) gets the starting nod for the Guardians in his 12th start of the season.
-He has a 5.61 ERA in 59 1/3 innings pitched, with 34 strikeouts.
+- Bibee makes the start for the Guardians, his 12th of the season.
+He is 4-2 with a 3.79 ERA and 58 strikeouts in 59 1/3 innings pitched.

-- In his most recent appearance on Tuesday, May 30, the right-hander threw 4 1/3 innings against the Baltimore Orioles, allowing eight earned runs while surrendering eight hits.
+- The right-hander's most recent time out was on Saturday against the Milwaukee Brewers, when he tossed six innings, surrendering one earned run while giving up three hits.

-- The 28-year-old has a 5.61 ERA and 5.2 strikeouts per nine innings across 11 games this season, while allowing a batting average of .271 to his opponents.
+- The 24-year-old has a 3.79 ERA and 8.8 strikeouts per nine innings in 11 games this season, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.